 Even the bathrooms have been decked out in rainforest foliage and waterfalls!

 The menu consists of mostly Thai and Asian-inspired food and it’s definitely tasty.

 Although slightly on the expensive side, the price is more than worth it, to experience such a romantic and serene environment.

-17. Take a step back in time in this crazy vintage cafe – Cargo Cafe
+17. Take a step back in time in this crazy vintage cafe – Cargo Cafe (Now closed)

 Walking into Cargo Café is like taking a step back in time.
 The café décor imitates a 1950s American diner with black and white tiled floors, vinyl couches, and vintage car and motorbike replicas.

 Signs like Route 66, Shell & Gulf (gas station) and VW (Volkswagen) decorate every inch of the walls.

 There’s even the life-sized statue of Betty Boop, dated gasoline pumps and old-fashioned gumball machines coming together to tie the whole theme in!

 On the main menu try Western classics like the German sausage, pizza, pork steak, and veggie burger.